This is a list of recreation sites within the township. Many other sites & activities are available in Alger and Marquette counties.

 Caution: there may be significant damage due to intense storms and road erosion from the high level of Lake Superior.

 This site includes a ramp (hard surface) with a small dock & protective rock breakwall, parking for 18 vehicles (trailer-sized spaces) to provide boaters with access to Lake Superior.
 It is open to boats seasonally (non-winter months); although ice fishermen may use it for access, it is not plowed.
-It is maintained by the Hiawatha National Forest with cooperative efforts from Onota Township and the DNR.
+It is maintained by the Hiawatha National Forest with cooperative efforts from Onota Township.

 Laughing Whitefish River